vmsmith/CookBook/lamb_shoulder_braised_1.md

 * 1 bunch thyme sprigs

 #### Preparation
+1. Salt the lamb shoulder and let it sit overnight
-1. Chop the onion
+2. Chop the onion
-2. Halve the shallots
+3. Halve the shallots
-3. Chop the carrot
+4. Chop the carrot
-4. Chop the celery
+5. Chop the celery
-5. Halve the garlic head
+6. Halve the garlic head
-6. Get orange strips & squeeze the oranges
+7. Get orange strips & squeeze the oranges
-7. Preheat oven to 350F
+8. Preheat oven to 350F

 #### Directions
 1. Sprinkle lamb evenly with 2 tablespoons salt and black pepper.
 Let stand at room temperature 1 hour.